 Getting tired easily

-We all get tired, especially after a long day’s work, but it’s quite different if you get tired while doing things that didn’t bother you before.
+You get tired, especially after a long day’s work.
+However, it’s a different situation if you get tired while doing things that usually didn’t bother you before.
 A good indicator is climbing stairs.
-If you’re usually out of breath when you get to the top of the staircase, your body could be telling you to go the doctor.
-Running out of breath while climbing up the stairs may be a symptom of a heart condition, or COPD (Chronic Obstructive Pulmonary Disease) like emphysema or chronic bronchitis.
+If you’re usually out of breath when you get to the top of the staircase, your body could be telling you to go to the doctor.
+Running out of breath while climbing up the stairs may be a symptom of a heart condition or COPD (Chronic Obstructive Pulmonary Disease) like emphysema or chronic bronchitis.

-As the outermost organ of the body, the skin is an often overlooked but great indicator of what’s happening within.
-Dry and itchy skin is pretty normal, especially in certain seasons, but sudden dryness or itchiness or even discoloration, could be a sign of something serious.
-A dark patch of skin on your neck, armpit and groin may indicate high insulin levels, and is often seen as an early sign of diabetes.
-Thick, dry, and scaly skin on the other hand could signal high blood pressure and kidney problems.
+The skin is an often overlooked indicator of what’s happening inside your body.
+Dry and itchy skin is typical, especially in certain seasons.
+However, sudden dryness or itchiness, or even discoloration, could be a sign of something serious.
+A dark patch of skin on your neck, armpit, and groin may indicate high insulin levels.
+It might also be an early sign of diabetes.
+On the other hand, thick, dry, and scaly skin could hint at high blood pressure and kidney problems.
 If you have any of these symptoms, visit a doctor ASAP.

-Skipping breakfast and quickly standing up may make you feel a little lightheaded, but constant dizziness is something that you need to be concerned about.
-Always having to steady yourself, pale skin, or weak knees—these are classic symptoms of anemia.
+Skipping breakfast and quickly standing up may make you feel a little lightheaded, but constant dizziness is something you should pay attention to.
+Do you have pale skin?
+Are you always weak in the knees and not in the rom-com kind of way?
+Do you always have to steady yourself?
+These are classic symptoms of anemia.
 Recurrent instances of dizziness could also require a visit with your cardiologist, as it could also point to potential heart trouble.